 Now a fish biologist for Yakama Fisheries, Harvey says what keeps her up at night is the “race to harness green energy” that has brought multinational corporations to the Columbia River.

 “Wind turbines and solar farms are impacting our archeological sites, cultural resource sites, wildlife and fish,” she says, pointing to a sacred mountain near the John Day Dam that the Native people call Push-pum.
 “Our root fields are on that mountain.
 We could lose access to our food.”

 Harvey says she will never leave the river because that’s what she was taught by her elders.

 “We have a real, deep connection to all these places.
 Our blood line is here.”

 Harvey’s cousin, Bronsco Jim Jr., was appointed mid-Columbia River chief when he was 21 and in that capacity performs longhouse services, first food ceremonies and funerals.
-He knows many sacred songs, one of which talks about the birth of the first salmon at a spot in the Columbia River.

 In Native families that inhabit the Columbia Basin, education about first foods begins at home and continues in these longhouses, accompanied by teaching and ceremony.
 Deeply held beliefs also dictate the rules of food gathering.

 Community members are required to wait for that first feast to honor each food before they head out to harvest it.
 In the longhouse and out in the mountains, the food-gathering is accompanied by song.

 “These songs and ceremonies are part of everything we do,” Jim says, adding that losing them could cost his people their spiritual identity.